mahxd/ocserv-docker/README.md

     For more info on iptables config, please check https://www.vultr.com/docs/setup-iptables-firewall-on-centos-6

-8. Start the ocserver daemon
+8. Start the ocserver using docker compose (recommended)

-   `docker run -d --privileged -v $(pwd)/etc:/etc/ocserv -p 443:443/tcp -p 443:443/udp seanzhong/ocserv-docker`

-   you can also put your configuration inside docker compose file the run it

    ```
    docker compose pull